Codium-ai/pr-agent/docs/docs/usage-guide/additional_configurations.md

  code line that already existed in the file...
 ```

-PR-Agent will try to increase the number of lines of context, via the parameter:
+Qodo Merge will try to increase the number of lines of context, via the parameter:
 ```
 [config]
 patch_extra_lines_before=3